 For the wet test, I shook each glove twice, then squeeze them twice to remove any excess water.

-While both the insulated glove and the Neoprene glove lasted the full 120 seconds, I suspect the insulated glove would be warmer long term if kept dry.
-But, when wet there was very little competition.
+I suspect the insulated glove would be warmer long term if they were kept dry.

 Knot tying test

 It is nearly impossible to tie knots when wearing thick gloves.